Bespoke Stone Kitchen Worktops

 Manufactured Quartz Stone is a manmade engineered stone formed by combining 90% ground quartz (a natural hard mineral) with 8-10% resins, polymers, and pigments.
 This forms a very hard granite-like surface.

 We are proud to be agents for BQS Quartz, Caesarstone, CRL Quartz, Quartzforms, Silestone and Unistone.
+Discover the Quartz we use on our material gallery.

-Caring for Your Stone Kitchen Worktops
+Caring for Your Bespoke Kitchen Worktops

 - Always mop up spills immediately, this will avoid any difficult to remove stains appearing.
 Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas can etch the surface and cooking oils may soak into the surface if left for a prolonged length of time.